 Children’s Writer’s & Illustrator’s Market, Writer’s Digest, annual.
 Addresses, contact names, and submission guidelines for U.S. book publishers, magazines, and almost anything else you might be looking for.
 Also includes much practical advice about the business of writing, plus interviews with prominent people in the field.
 If you want to buy a market guide, this is it.

-The Business of Writing for Children: An Award-Winning Author’s Tips on Writing Children’s Books and Publishing Them, or How to Write, Publish, and Promote a Book for Kids, by Aaron Shepard, Shepard Publications, 2000 (updated 2013 and 2015).
+The Business of Writing for Children: An Author’s Inside Tips on Writing Children’s Books and Publishing Them, or How to Write, Publish, and Promote a Book for Kids, by Aaron Shepard, Shepard Publications, 2000 (updated 2013 and 2015).
 My own book for children’s writers.

 The Complete Idiot’s Guide to Publishing Children’s Books, by Harold D. Underdown, Alpha Books, 2008 (third edition).
 Essential reading!
 Harold is a prominent editor of children’s books and ebooks.
 After reading my book for an overview and some special tricks, read Harold’s for the details.